 Life Science (EYFS, KS1-3)

-Expeditions exploring to find and identify plants, animals and mini-beasts, understand food chains and habitats and evolution and record, classify and look for patterns and make predictions.
+Expeditions to find and identify plants, animals and mini-beasts, understand food chains and habitats and evolution and record, classify and look for patterns and make predictions.

 Geology (EYFS – KS2)